-Now suppose, if you mix a project in this speaker, you already listen an added volume level at 3kHz and hence reduce the original level at that frequency level.
+Now suppose, if you mix a project in this speaker, you already listen to an added volume level at 3kHz and hence reduce the original level at that frequency level.
 Now when you mixdown this project and listen on a music system you will experience low volume at 3kHz frequency range.

 You mix will get sucked due to this unbalanced frequency response.

 Now, go for the 1st graph.
 If you mix your project on a monitor speaker which delivers this frequency response, you can be able to output a perfect mix.
-Because there is no added frequency which could wander you from the original input frequency.
+Because there is no added frequency that could wander you from the original input frequency.

 From the price point of view, we can divide monitors into 3 parts.

-- Entry level monitors
+- Entry-level monitors